Pest Control Industry Celebrates National Pest Management Month This April

 Management Month is an annual designation recognized by Chase’s

-Calendar of Events that promotes the importance of proper and
+that promotes the importance of proper and

 effective professional pest control in today’s society.